semuconsulting/pynmeagps/README.md

 1. `gpxtracker.py` illustrates a simple CLI tool to convert an NMEA data dump to a `*.gpx` track file using pynmeagps.NMEAReader.

 1. `/webserver/gpsstreamer.py` illustrates a simple HTTP web server wrapper around a threaded pynmeagps streaming and parsing service.
 To use, cd to the `/examples/webserver` folder, execute the `gpsstreamer.py` module and direct your browser to http://localhost:8080.
+The web page will update dynamically every 5 seconds.
+You can also access the parsed data directly via the REST API http://localhost:8080/gps.

 ## <a name="extensibility">Extensibility</a>